 How to fix it: …is pretty obvious — try to pull your upper chest to the bar (or at least your chin), and lower yourself all the way back to a dead hang during each rep.

 If only it were that easy.
-While one of the more common exercises, the pull-up is still one of the toughest bodyweight moves most gym-goers practice regularly: an informal online poll suggests that the average man can perform just one pull-up; the average woman not even that.
+While one of the more common exercises, the pull-up is still one of the toughest bodyweight moves most gym-goers practice regularly: An informal online poll suggests the average man can perform just one pull-up; the average woman not even that.
 Talk about an ego check.

 The key to doing multiple pull-ups, as with any other exercise, is to reduce the weight you’re using.
 On the pull-up, you can accomplish that with a Chin-Up Max assistance band, which hooks onto the pull-up bar and loops around your feet.
 As you lower your body, the band stretches — giving you more help on the way up.